plone/volto/docs/source/recipes/folder-structure.md

 ## Components

-`components` contains all the React components, AKA views.
+`components` contains all the React components, also known as views.
 This includes views for the management interface and the theme.

 ## Actions